-Onsite optimization refers to all the structures, techniques, and strategies necessary to include on your website, including all your individual landing pages.
-Offsite optimization refers to everything that happens outside that world, including links pointing to your site, social media activity of your brand and your users, guest posts, and so on.
+Off page SEO refers to everything that happens outside that world, including external links pointing to your site, social media activity of your brand and your users, guest posts, and so on.

-This guide is exclusively about onsite optimization and improving SEO in areas where you have more direct control.
-I’ll be writing more about offsite optimization in future guides, but first, I want to explain the essence of onsite optimization, why it’s important, and what you need to do to be successful and how SEO.co’s SEO service can be of strategic value to you.
+This guide is exclusively about on page SEO and improving SEO in areas where you have more direct control.
+We cover more about off page SEO in a separate guide, but first, I want to explain the essence of what makes on page SEO important, and what you need to do to be successful and how SEO.co’s SEO service can be of strategic value to you.

-For starters, there are onsite optimization tactics that can be done only once—when you commit the change, you won’t have to worry about it again (at least until something changes or breaks).
+For starters, there are on page SEO tactics that can be done only once—when you commit the change, you won’t have to worry about it again (at least until something changes or breaks).
 Others require ongoing attention.
 Some are structural, impacting the design and layout of your site, while others are qualitative, subjectively evaluating certain elements of your site.

-I’ll be posting a quick-reference checklist of all the onsite optimization factors you’ll need to consider at the end of this article, but because these tactics are so diverse in nature, I want to make sure you understand the theory behind them as much as their raw implementation.
+I’ll be posting a quick-reference checklist of all the on page SEO factors you’ll need to consider at the end of this article, but because these tactics are so diverse in nature, I want to make sure you understand the theory behind them as much as their raw implementation.

 This guide is broken down into three main categories of tactics and techniques:

-Let’s work on exploring each of these categories individually.
+Let’s work on exploring each of these on site SEO categories individually.

 There are a handful of reasons why this might be the case: